Trainiac SA (Pty) LtdTrainiac SA (Pty) LtdTrainiac SA (Pty) LtdTrainiac SA (Pty) Ltd

 policies always benefit remote work programmes and provide a sense of stability

-in volatile times. - This
+in volatile times.

 process will also give you a bird’s eye view of which individuals are suitable